Coronavirus Bounce Back Loan Scheme

 Information about eligibility and how to access the Coronavirus Business Interruption Loan Scheme can be found here.

 New Coronavirus Large Business Interruption Loan Scheme (CLBILS)

-The new Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to £25m to firms with an annual turnover of between £45m and £500m.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) will provide a government guarantee of 80% to enable banks to make loans of up to £25m to firms with an annual turnover of between £45m and £500m.
 This will give banks the confidence to lend to many more businesses which are impacted by coronavirus.
 Facilities backed by a guarantee under CLBILS will be offered at commercial rates of interest.

-We expect the scheme to be delivered through commercial lenders.
 The Government will provide lenders with an 80% guarantee on individual loans for businesses that would be otherwise unable to access the finance they need

 Lenders will still be expected to conduct their usual credit risk checks, but this scheme allows them to specifically support business that were viable before the COVID-19 outbreak but are facing significant cash flow difficulties, that would otherwise make their business unviable in the short term.

 The new scheme will launch later this month and will support a wide range of businesses to access finance products including short term loans, overdrafts, invoice finance and asset finance.

 Businesses would remain responsible for repaying any facility they may takeout.

 Information about eligibility and how to access the New Coronavirus Large Business Interruption Loan Scheme can be found here.